classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/fundraiser-event.md

 <a name="Set-Donation-Ticket"></a>

-## Set Donation Ticket
+## How to Set Up a Donation Ticket for Fundraiser Events

-First, let's create a ticket and follow the below simple steps-

 1. Go to Event Edit Page -> Tickets tab.
-2. Enter any price greater than 0, and set description about donation ticket.
+2. Enter any price greater than 0, and add a description for the donation ticket.
-3. Check the Donation checkbox and hit Save.
+3. Check the Donation checkbox and click Save.

 ---